utep-cs-systems-courses/lcdtoy-wdcroslen/src/README.md

 # src Project 3:

 ## Introduction

-lcdLib provides primitives for a pixel, rectangle, clearing the screen and a 5x7 font.
-Handles all the lower-level "messy stuff".

-Two types are defined (used as shortcut to typing "unsigned [type]"):

- - u_char : unsigned char

- - u_int : unsigned int
+This code starts with a "Hello World!" welcom message on the beginning screen and with each button press changes screens to display a new message as well as a Tetris piece!

+If you press the first and fourth switch simultaneously you will also go to a new screen and the first and second switch will turn the cpu off.

-## Files
+## lcdx code

  - lcdutils.h, lcdutils.c: these provide the lowest level interface to the lcd such as